Lahma712/A--search-algorithm/README.md

 Each frame, the algorithm will look at all the "available" nodes and visit/explore the one with the lowest <i>F Cost</i>.
 Doing this will keep the overall cost of the path as low as possible, which will give you the shortest path (although only under certain conditions, as we'll see).

 One unique feature of my implementation is that the <i>H Cost</i> is always being multiplied by some weight, which the user can change.
-This weight enables the user to change the behaviour of the search algorithm, so actually  <i>F Cost = G Cost + H Cost * Weight</i>
+This weight enables the user to change the behaviour of the search algorithm, so actually:

+<i>F Cost = G Cost + H Cost * Weight</i>

 (for more details see: https://en.wikipedia.org/wiki/A*_search_algorithm, https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm).